 2. To begin entering the players onto the roster, log in to USSSA's at www.usssa.com using your team’s ID and password.
 Then choose “Roster Adds and Updates”, agree to the affidavit on the following page and begin adding players.
 Keep in mind that you do not have to add all your players at once.
 You can add to your roster periodically.

 3. Once the team roster has been completely entered online, click on “Printable Roster” and print off a copy.
 It needs to be signed by all the players and parents through 18U.
 Players who will be 18 at the time of their first tournament do not need a parent signature.
 Teams should keep a signed copy for themselves.

-4. A team that has not yet qualified for a World Series (WS) berth may add unostered playe-rrs freely to their roster.
+5. A team that has not yet qualified for a World Series (WS) berth may add unrostered players freely to their roster.
 To do so, the manager should add the player to the online roster just as was done with the original players.
 Once the player has been added, the manager prints off the roster again, but this time only gets the added player and her parent to sign it, leaving the spaces for all the other player and parent signatures blank.
 This assumes the player that's being added is not currently on another team's roster.
-At no time may a player be actively participating on the rosters of two different teams at the same time except under the special rules for the Fall season.
+At no time may a player be actively participating on the rosters of two different teams at the same time except under the special circumstances.

 - One of those circumstances is a player may be on the a USSSA town league team and on a USSSA travel team.
 However, if the town league team is also a travel team they cannot be on both rosters.

 - Another common special circumstance is a 13U player in a 14U team.
 During the high school season her 14U team is not competing but another 14U team with no high school players is competing.
 She can start the season and then move to her other team once the high school season is over.